Can Gerbils Eat Oranges? (Fresh, Dried and Peels)

 Oranges are rich in several vitamins and have a very high concentration of vitamin C. Vitamins play an important role in keeping gerbils healthy and can prevent certain health issues.

-Gerbils don’t drink a lot of water, but they should have access to water at all times.
+Gerbils don’t drink a lot of water, but they should always have access to water.
 They’re desert animals and can survive a long time without water.
 In captivity, you should provide fresh water daily.

 A gerbil’s body isn’t adjusted to drinking a lot of water and oranges contain approximately 86% of water.
 So when you give too many oranges or give them too many times in a week, your gerbil can get health issues such as diarrhea.